bentomhall/nih-system/homebrewery/world/player-options.md

 ### Piercing Spell
 Starting at 3rd level, you have learned to augment your spells to overcome resistance and immunity.
 When you cast a warmage spell of 1st level or higher that deals damage, you can expend one siphon mote to ignore defenses such as Magic Resistance.
 If the target has immunity to the damage type, you can choose to instead deal damage of a type they are not immune to.
 When you do so, the target takes the 1/4 of the normal damage of the spell.

-### Ability Score Increase
+### Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-As normal, you can’t increase an ability score above 20 using this feature.
+As normal, you can't increase an ability score above 20 using this feature.

 Using the optional feats rule, you can forgo taking this feature to take a feat of your choice instead.